silkyjazz/silkyjazz/README.md

 ### Hi there 👋

-Hello and welcome to my GitHub profile!
+Welcome to my GitHub profile!

 🌷 I am a recent graduate of the UC Berkeley Bootcamp and I am actively seeking new opportunities in the tech industry.